Crews responding to mechanical fire at Blue Bayou

 BATON ROUGE - Fire crews responded to a mechanical fire at Blue Bayou waterpark Tuesday evening.

-According to St. George Fire Department, one of the pumphouses behind an attraction caught on fire.
+According to St. George Fire Department, one of the pumphouses full of chlorine behind an attraction caught on fire.
 No injuries were reported, and the fire was under control soon after crews arrived.

 Trending News